ttsirkia/koodisailo/README.md

 You can update any combination of the following settings by including them to the command:

-`--jwks` The URL for JKWS for fetching the public key of the issuer.
+`--jwks` The URL for JWKS for fetching the public key of the issuer.
 Will replace the possibly existing manually defined public key.

 `--iss` The issuer defined in the LTI messages.